Hussein-Ali Montazeri: Post-deputy leadership (1989–2009)

-Khomeini died in June 1989 and another cleric, Seyed Ali Khamene'i, was selected by the Assembly of Experts to be the new Supreme Leader.
+Khomeini died in June 1989 and another cleric, Ali Khamenei, was selected by the Assembly of Experts to be the new Supreme Leader.
 Khamenei had been a high-ranking Hojatoleslam before Montazeri's removal.
 His promotion was accepted by many Shi'a, among the exceptions being Montazeri.

-In December 1989, Montazeri's supporters in Qom distributed "night letters" questioning Khamenei's qualifications to be a Marja e Taqlid ("Source of Emulation"), or in other words, an Ayatollah.
+In December 1989, Montazeri's supporters in Qom distributed "night letters" questioning Khamenei's qualifications to be a Marja-e Taqlid ("Source of Emulation"), or in other words, an Ayatollah.
 In retaliation Revolutionary Guards "detained and humiliated" Montazeri, "forcing him to wear his nightcap rather than his white turban."

 In October 1997, after openly criticizing the authority of Khamenei, Montazeri was placed under house arrest under the pretext of protecting him from hardliners.
 He was freed from house arrest in 2003 after more than 100 Iranian legislators called on President Khatami to free him.
 Some thought that the government lifted the house arrest to avoid the possibility of a popular backlash if the ailing Montazeri died while in custody.